-- All students must report directly to the cafeteria. - All students are responsible for clearing the tables where they sit. - All students are to put plates, silverware, and trash in the designated areas. - Do not throw food. - Do not push, bang, or rock, vending machines. - Students are only allowed outside when the doors are open. - Stay on the grass square. - No food or beverages are to leave the cafeteria. - Only enter the food area when the bell rings. - Please put back\push in your chairs prior to exiting the cafeteria. - All students must ask permission to leave the cafeteria. - When leaving the cafeteria, all students must sign out and in upon return. - No student may leave the cafeteria to go to either academic or vocational classrooms. - No student may go to the student parking lot without permission. - All students must enter and exit the cafeteria using the inside doors and corridor.
+- Must report directly to the cafeteria. - Are responsible for clearing the tables where they sit. - Put plates, silverware, and trash in the designated areas. - Do not throw food. - Do not push, bang, or rock, vending machines. - Only allowed outside when the doors are open. - Stay on the grass square. - No food or beverages are to leave the cafeteria. - Only enter the food area when the bell rings. - Put back\push in your chairs prior to exiting the cafeteria. - Must ask permission to leave the cafeteria. - When leaving the cafeteria, must sign out and in upon return. - No student may leave the cafeteria to go to either academic or vocational classrooms. - No student may go to the student parking lot without permission. - Enter and exit the cafeteria using the inside doors and corridor. - All drinks that are brought into school must have a cover on them. - · No "energy drinks" are allowed.